Ellerhold/fs2es-indexer/README.md

 ### Waiting period: WITH fanotify to look for changes

-This new feature in version 0.11.0 is an alternative to the samba audit.log monitoring.
+This new feature in version 0.11.0 is a better alternative to the samba audit.log monitoring.

 Instead of parsing the samba audit.log this watcher uses [fanotify](https://man7.org/linux/man-pages/man7/fanotify.7.html) (a kernel feature since linux 5.1) to detect changes in the directories and update the elasticsearch index.

+The big advantage over the audit.log monitoring is, that now we get all dir/file creations reliably without blowing up the log file.
+In fact you can disable the audit logging entirely and save on IOPS / space and greatly reduce the server load this indexer produces.
+Additionally because its a linux kernel feature and not samba-related it can detect ALL changes, even those that are done by server-local scripts, ...

 Your kernel and filesystem must support fanotify and the indexer must run as `root`!
 I tested it successfully with Debian 12, ext4 and OpenZFS.

-Because its a linux kernel feature and not samba-related it can detect ALL changes, even those that are done by server-scripts, ...

 You need to install the python package [pyfanotify](https://github.com/baskiton/pyfanotify) to set `use_fanotify` to `True` in your `config.yml`.
 For installation via pip under Debian I needed to install `python3-dev` too, because the C-part of this package cant be compiled otherwise.